Of all the exhaustive baby registry lists out there, why might the minimalist baby registry essentials checklist be the way to go?

 One of the most surprising things I found when having my first child is just how much STUFF comes along with inviting a tiny human into your home.
 It can be quite overwhelming!

 When we had our first child, we had a tiny starter home and a tiny budget for our family.
 Adding up all of the items I thought I was supposed to have to prepare for our first child made my head spin.

 Where were we going to put all of it?
 How would we afford everything our new baby “needed”?

 (Learn how to deal with worry during pregnancy.)

-Fast forward to my fourth child over a decade later, and I’ve learned a ton about what is actually needed to care for a baby.
-I’ve designed the minimalist baby registry essentials checklist to show the new mom what she really needs, without all the excess.
+Fast forward to my fourth child over a decade later, and I’ve learned a ton about what is actually needed to care for a newborn.
+I’ve designed the minimalist baby registry checklist to show the new mom what she really needs, without all the excess.